Skip to Content

 hard water stains before and after using vinegar and baking soda

 I’m so pleased with how my faucets look now that the grime and build up are mostly gone.
+I’m sure there are a few different methods for removing hard water issues, but this one works for me!

 I know it won’t last forever, but at least I know how to get rid of it.